-Section 3.
-Conclusion
+3. Conclusion

 In this paper, we propose to the chief the following "k-strategy" to achieve his goal.
-The optimal strategy is as follows: the chief must reject out of hand the first 27 balls, and then select the first ball (if it appears) that has a number inside that is higher than all of the numbers that were rejected before.
+The optimal strategy for an urn having 73 balls is as follows: the chief must reject out of hand the first 27 balls, and then select the first ball (if it appears) that has a number inside that is higher than all of the numbers that were rejected before.

 For a general n (number of balls in the urn), the strategy is as follows.
-The chief must let go the first k extracted balls, without accepting any of them (regardless the value of numbers written inside them), and then, and the subsequent extractions, he must accept the ball that contains the highest number among all the numbers extracted so far, if it exists.
+The chief must let go the first $k \simeq n/e$ extracted balls, without accepting any of them (regardless the value of numbers written inside them), and then, for the subsequent extractions, he must accept the ball that contains the highest number among all the numbers extracted so far, if it exists.